adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-select-menu-accessibility-issues.md

 > &ldquo;A few respondents also commented that auto-submit drop-down menus may be counter productive when interpreted by screen reader software (often used by the visually impaired).
 It seems that the software automatically selects the first item in the menu when the user opens it using either a mouse or keyboard.&rdquo;

-## What browsers are affected?

 The affected browsers (to my knowledge) are Chrome (on Windows), Opera (on Windows), Internet Explorer 6, 7, 8 and 9.
-It is very likely there are others.
+It is likely there are others.

-## Addressing the rationale
+> &ldquo;Everything should be made as simple as it needs to be, and no simpler.&rdquo;
+> <br>&mdash; Albert Einstein

 UX is about creating human-friendly experiences.
 It is *not* about [reducing clicks](http://idyeah.com/blog/2012/06/stop-counting-clicks/) or cleaning up the UI.

-> &ldquo;Everything should be made as simple as it needs to be, and no simpler.&rdquo;
-> <br>&mdash; Albert Einstein

 Reducing clicks and having a cleaner interface might be part of the outcome of solving a problem, but they are *not* objectives in and of themselves.
 The aim is to make something as simple as possible, but no simpler.
 And in this case, this rule has been broken.

 ## Summary